accellera-official/systemc.org/docs/resources/publications.md

 **NOTE: Papers with controlled or restricted access can be found on the publisher's website and are not referenced here.**

+Another good resource for SystemC related publications is the [DVCon Proceedings Archive](https://dvcon-proceedings.org).

 Please [let us know][issues] if a publication is missing or needs update.